patrickjuliano/weatherboard/README.md

 ### Prerequisites

-Install the Imagemagick distribution to your pc (neccessary for our backend image processing)
+Install the ImageMagick distribution to your PC (neccessary for our backend image processing)

 - Follow instructions here: https://imagemagick.org/script/download.php
 - During installation, **make sure to check off "Install legacy utilities"** in the "Select Additional Tasks" page

+Install Redis (https://redis.io/docs/getting-started/) and start a server locally

-Put in your API key.
+Optionally, substitute in your own API key

 - Register for your own OpenWeatherMap One Call API key [here](https://openweathermap.org/api)
 - Put the API key in the API_KEY variable [here](./server/.env)